-- · The pharmacy technician will meet you to take note of the medications you are taking at home.
+- The pharmacy technician will meet you to take note of the medications you are taking at home.
 For this meeting, bring an up-to-date list of your medications. - The nurse will meet you to complete your health assessment and specific questionnaires on your lifestyle and health needs.
-She or he will review the information guide and your care pathway with you. - · Next, to ensure personalized follow-up after your Pre-Operative Education Session, the occupational therapist will review the hip precautions you need to take after surgery, will advise you and discuss recommendations of equipment necessary for you to safely return home or to another location after the surgery. - The physiotherapist will answer your questions about the exercise program, the physiotherapy you will do after your discharge from hospital or any other questions you may have regarding your discharge.
+She or he will review the information guide and your care pathway with you. - Next, to ensure personalized follow-up after your Pre-Operative Education Session, the physiotherapist will review the questionnaire about your situation at home, answer your questions about the exercise program and inform you in regards to the physiotherapy you will do after your discharge from hospital or any other questions you may have regarding your discharge.